Dear Class of 2029,

 Location: Noyes Circle

 Serenading is one of Vassar’s oldest traditions.
-It is an opportunity for Vassar’s sophomores, juniors, and seniors to welcome the Class of 2028 and new transfers to the College via a song or two.
+It is an opportunity for VC’s sophomores, juniors, and seniors to welcome the Class of 2028 and new transfers to the College via a song or two.
 Various acapella groups will be performing in honor of the incoming class.
 New students will also have an opportunity to perform for their peers.

 9:30 p.m.–11:00 p.m.: Late Night at Gordon Commons